David-Elle-Jack-Oisin/TeamProject/README.md

 - You can now build the project.
 Just enter the command "make" from within the directory TeamProject.
 The client will crash after a few seconds with no server.
 - You can run ./server.exe to start a server
 # ALSO DO NOT COMMIT THE FILES FROM THE WINDOWS BUILD FILES
+- stuff to do
+- terminate client when game ends
+- add classes
+- score
+- without no server crashes